Vyral/sandy-eagon-blog/_posts/2020-07-31-your-next-home-may-be-your-neighbors.md

 ---
 layout: post
-title: How Can We Help You Find Your Next Home?
+title: Your Next Home May Be Your Neighbor’s
 tags:
   - Buyer Tips
 excerpt: Here’s why an off-market home transaction might make sense for you.